 Why the sudden surge in operations related roles across product development disciplines?
 What is the connective tissue and where do they differ?
 What can they learn from each other?
 These are some of the questions we hope to answer in this article.

 - Where and how can they work together?

 A bit of history

-However, it was only with the industrial revolution, and the rise of factories, machinery and mass production, that efficiency and reducing waste became vital.
+But it was only with the industrial revolution and the rise of factories, machinery, and mass production that efficiency and reducing waste became vital.
 Frederick Winslow Taylor and Henry Ford were fundamental in the development of operational development.
-Taylor with his more scientific approach based on data, and Ford in how he developed his mass production assembly lines, supply chains and delivery.
+Taylor, with his more scientific approach based on data, and Ford in how he developed his mass production assembly lines, supply chains and delivery.

 Ops everywhere!
 But why?